2022–23 Futsal Club Championship

-The 2022–23 Futsal Club Championship is the 2nd edition of the Futsal Club Championship, an annual futsal club tournament in India organised by the All India Football Federation (AIFF), held in New Delhi.
+The 2022–23 Futsal Club Championship was the 2nd edition of the Futsal Club Championship, an annual futsal club tournament in India organised by the All India Football Federation (AIFF), held in New Delhi.

 Format

 The Futsal Club Championship 2022–23 features a total of 14 teams, who were divided into two groups, and play in a round-robin format.
 The semi-final stage is played in a knockout format between the top four group stage teams.